 10. The Paradise Papers

-Queen Elizabeth II, current U.S. Commerce Secretary Wilbur Ross, Facebook, and Nike are among the prominent corporations and individuals named in the 13.4 million confidential documents that have been dubbed the “Paradise Papers.”
-Stolen from the offshore law firm Appleby, and leaked to the German newspaper Süddeutsche Zeitung (who also received the Panama Papers in 2016), these documents reveal around $10 trillion in offshore investments that were used to hide wealth and profit and avoid taxes.
-Among the many shocking revelations from the documents, is U.S. Commerce Secretary Wilbur Ross’ stake in an offshore shipping company that is directly link to the son-in-law of Vladimir Putin.
-While some of the papers were released into the public domain on November 5, 2017, journalists are still combing through the documents to see what other information they can gather.
+Queen Elizabeth II, U.S. Commerce Secretary Wilbur Ross, Facebook, and Nike were among the prominent corporations and individuals named in the 13.4 million confidential documents that were dubbed the “Paradise Papers.”
+Stolen from the offshore law firm Appleby, and leaked to the German newspaper Süddeutsche Zeitung (who also received the Panama Papers in 2016), these documents revealed around $10 trillion in offshore investments that were used to hide wealth and profit and avoid taxes.